 393/Hist.
 333/Pol.
 Sci.
 396/Slavic 396/REES 396.
 Survey of East Central Europe.
 (4).
 (SS).

-See Russian and East European Studies 396.
-(M. Kennedy)
+See Russian and Eastern European Studies 396.
+(Gitelman)

-405. Theory in Sociology.
-No credit granted to those who have completed or are enrolled in 305.
+400. Sociological Principles and Problems.
+For juniors, seniors, and graduate students with no background in sociology.
+No credit granted to those who have completed or are enrolled in 100 or 195.
 (3).
-(Excl).
+(SS).

 450. Political Sociology.
 (3).
 (SS).